 The process will begin September 2016 for motor vehicle registration renewals due in December 2016.

-No. The law only applies to the renewal of motor vehicle registrations.
-The law does not apply to noncustodial parents who purchase new or used vehicles.
+No. The process only applies to the renewal of motor vehicle registrations.
+The process does not apply to noncustodial parents who purchase new or used vehicles.

 Yes, the parent will receive a letter from the OAG’s Child Support Division 90 days prior to the expiration of each specific motor vehicle registration renewal.

-No, a motor vehicle registration renewal will not be denied for someone that jointly owns a vehicle with someone that the law applies to.
+No, a motor vehicle registration renewal will not be denied for someone that jointly owns a vehicle with someone that the process applies to.